 This way, you aren’t relying on the government.
 “The rules can change with the stroke of a pen,” says McKay.

 Crimson Cove Homes offer clients to build over a longer time, giving you a chance to save more money for your downpayment.
 They are many options and incentives for First Time Home Buyers, make sure to ask your Builder and Mortgage Broker so you have all the purchasing advantages.

 - Ask builders about incentives.

-- If you do decide to put off your new home purchase until the fall, make sure you fully understand how it might affect your income tax bill.
-First time home buyers have specific tax advantages, but the last thing you want is surprises on your income tax next April.
+- If you do decide to apply for the FTHBI, make sure you fully understand how it might affect your income tax bill.
+First time home buyers have specific tax advantages, but the last thing you want is surprises on your income tax each year in April.

 - Everyone’s financial situation is different: do your own homework.

 This post is not intended to provide tax, legal or financial advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or financial advice.
 You should consult your own tax, legal and financial advisors before engaging in any transaction.

 A version of this content was originally published on April 9, 2019.